The Siberian Tiger

 Tigers hunt by stealth, which means that they either creep up on their prey or lie in wait for them.
 The final attack usually consists of a fast sprint, a leap and a bit around the throat which will either throttle the prey of break its neck.
 A fully mature and hungry Siberian tiger can eat up to 60 lbs of meat in a single night.

 I saw a wild Siberian tiger in the university grounds near St. Petersburg in the mid-1970’s.
-It was captured in the woods not 200 yards from the university, but it was such a rare occurrence that thousands of people visited it in its cage in the woods every day until it was airlifted back to a remote habitat.
+It was captured in the woods not 200 yards from the university.
+However, it was such a rare occurrence that thousands of people visited it in its cage in the woods every day until the authorities airlifted it back to a remote habitat.
 The most obvious thing about it was its size – huge.
 It was several feet longer than me and I am six feet tall.